1. Myth: Stretching prevents injury.

 9. Myth: Stretching one muscle group will only relieve strain in that area.

 Sore in one spot?
-The source may be another muscle group altogether[One example: Lower back pain isn’t necessarily from forgetting to stretch that back— the culprit could be tight hip flexors.
+The source may be another muscle group altogether[.
+One example: Lower back pain isn’t necessarily from forgetting to stretch that back— the culprit could be tight hip flexors.
 (Sneaky, right?)

 Truth: Everything’s connected.
 Stretch one area, and another might benefit, too.